Choosing to sponsor a child in Africa can change their life for good

 12-year-old Monthe from Kenya, East Africa, grew up amidst chaos.
 Her alcoholic father was unable to hold down a job.
 He wasted away the little money her mother managed to earn.
 Night after night, Monthe and her sisters went to bed hungry.

-Thanks to one sponsor stepping out and taking action in partnership with a local church, Monthe was able to go to school for the first time.
-Monthe’s sponsor helped protect her wellbeing, ensuring she had the school fees, school uniform and nutritious meals she so desperately needed.
+Thanks to one sponsor taking action in partnership with the local church, Monthe was able to go to school for the first time.
+Monthe’s sponsor helped protect her wellbeing, ensuring she had the school fees, school supplies and nutritious meals she so desperately needed.

 Education facts to help you understand why sponsoring a child with Compassion is so important

-Sadly not all children are given this opportunity.
-Of all regions, sub-Saharan Africa (African countries south of the Sahara) has the highest rates of education exclusion.
-This just isn’t right.
-Every child deserves the chance to learn to read and write.
+Sadly, not all children are given this opportunity.
+Of all regions, sub-Saharan Africa (African countries south of the Sahara Desert) has the highest rates of education exclusion as reported by UNESCO.

 - One-fifth of children between the ages of about 6 and 11 are out of school.